UI form component visibility conditions

 Add support for field dependencies

-Conditions with dependencies need to locally store the names of the fields (other configuration properties within the component configuration dialog) on which they depend.
+Conditions with dependencies need to locally store the names of the fields or model-based form properties on which they depend.
 The system uses this information to mark fields on which at least one visibility condition depends.
 A change in a marked field’s input triggers a re-evaluation of all related visibility conditions.

 For this purpose, the VisibilityCondition<TProperties> base class contains the virtual DependsOnFields property, which holds the collection of field names as IEnumerable<string>.
-This property needs to be overriden in the class implementing the visibility condition and assigned a collection of field names on which the visibility evaluation depends.
-The field names must be provided via configuration properties when assigning the visibility condition.
+This property needs to be overridden in the class implementing the visibility condition and assigned a collection of field names on which the visibility evaluation depends.
+When assigning the visibility condition using an attribute, the field names must be provided via configuration properties.

 • VisibilityConditionWithDependencyProperties – visibility condition properties class with one predefined property – PropertyName.
 The property holds the name of the field on which the visibility evaluation depends.